MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users/Get-MgBetaUserTransitiveMemberOf.md

 The groups, including nested groups, and directory roles that a user is a member of.
 Nullable.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgUserTransitiveMemberOf](/powershell/module/Microsoft.Graph.Users/Get-MgUserTransitiveMemberOf?view=graph-powershell-1.0)

 ## SYNTAX

 ### List (Default)